-Carswell attended North Side High School and TCU.
+Carswell grew up on the North Side, attended North Side High School.

-Carswell was posthumously awarded the Medal of Honor in 1946.
+Carswell was posthumously awarded the medal in 1946.